Swinject/Swinject/Documentation/Assembler.md

      }

 In order to configure the `Logger` shared instance in the container we will need to resolve the `Logger` after the `Container` has been built.
-Using a `AssemblyLoadAwareType` you can keep this bootstrapping in the assembly:
+Using a `AssemblyType` you can keep this bootstrapping in the assembly:

-     class LoggerAssembly: AssemblyLoadAwareType {
+     class LoggerAssembly: AssemblyType {
          func assemble(container: Container) {
             container.register(LogHandlerType.self, name: "console") { r in
                return ConsoleLogHandler()